WildCLown/Stark-project/README.md

   - After the service was done, I've put it in Docker, which took me further, also after everything was done, unit tests were developed.
   - May try to google cloud it

+I don't think it influences much, but good to inform that my commits usually don't speaks on itself, as most systems I've used uses PR commit stash management, this way my commit messages doesn't matter much, but I would provide a clear PR text.

 # What I learned

 - I tried a new request app similar to Postman: **ApiDog**, it was cool! you should try